- ACRONYMS AND DEFINITIONS

 - GLP-1 analogs

-- GLP-1 stands for "glucagon-like peptide-1."
-GLP-1 is a hormone secreted into the bloodstream by special cells in the intestine in response to food consumption.
-In the pancreas, GLP-1 stimulates insulin release and suppresses glucagon secretion.
-GLP-1 receptors are also found in parts of the brain that regulate appetite and food intake.
-An enzyme called dipeptidyl peptidase-4 (DPP-4) rapidly metabolizes GLP-1 and makes it inactive.
+- Glucagon-like peptide-1 (GLP-1) is a hormone secreted into the bloodstream by special cells in the intestine in response to food consumption.
+GLP-1 has the following actions: (1) slows gastric emptying; (2) stimulates insulin release and suppresses glucagon secretion in the pancreas; (3) suppresses appetite in the brain.
+An enzyme called dipeptidyl peptidase-4 (DPP-4) rapidly metabolizes GLP-1, rendering it inactive.

-- GLP-1 analogs have a similar structure to endogenous GLP-1, and they mimic its actions in the pancreas and brain.
+- GLP-1 analogs have a similar structure to endogenous GLP-1, mimicking its actions in the pancreas, stomach, and brain.
 They have also been modified so that DPP-4 cannot metabolize them.

 - Weight loss (adults)

-- As an adjunct to diet and exercise for weight loss in adults with a BMI ≥ 30 or ≥ 27 in the presence of at least one weight-related comorbid condition (e.g., hypertension, type 2 diabetes mellitus, or dyslipidemia)
+- As an adjunct to diet and exercise for weight loss in adults with a BMI ≥ 30 or ≥ 27 in the presence of at least one weight-related comorbid condition (e.g., hypertension, type 2 diabetes, dyslipidemia) [SCALE study]

 - Weight loss (children ≥ 12 years old)

-- As an adjunct to diet and exercise for weight loss in children with body weight > 60 kg (132 lbs) and an initial BMI corresponding to ≥ 30 kg/m2 for adults (obese) by international cutoffs (see Saxenda PI [sec 2.1] for cutoff values)
+- As an adjunct to diet and exercise for weight loss in children with body weight > 60 kg (132 lbs) and an initial BMI corresponding to ≥ 30 kg/m2 for adults (obese) by international cutoffs (see child and teen BMI calculator and Saxenda PI [sec 2.1] for cutoff values) [Adolescent weight-loss study]

 - Overview